 The road to the Tall Trees trailhead is a narrow, windy, and unpaved.
 The small parking lot does not accommodate RVs over 21 feet or vehicles towing trailers.
 The gate at the top of the road ensures that no large vehicles become trapped on the road.

 How and where can permits be obtained?

 Free Tall Trees permits can be obtained at our visitor centers.
-All that is required is your vehicle’s make and license plate number and state (Ex: Ford, Pick-up, ABC-1234 CA) and the number of people in your party.
+All that is required is your vehicle’s make and model and the number of people in your party.
 Permits are limited, but available in abundance most days with the exception of summer holidays.

 Is the tallest tree in the world in Tall Trees Grove?

 The tallest tree is no longer in Tall Trees Grove.
 After the discovery by the National Geographic survey team, the tree known as the Libby Tree, or Tall Tree, held the title until 1994 when the top died back, dropping it down to the 34th tallest tree on the planet.
 The current title-holder is nearby, but there is no trail out to the current tallest tree due to the fickle nature of the title.
 Usually the tallest redwoods are younger comparatively and once their tops break, they rarely can regain their original height.